 - Savings in time and money for maintenance.

 What are Shoreline buffers?

 A shoreline buffer, aka vegetative buffer, or buffer zone, is a strip of natural vegetation along the shoreline of a lake or waterbody.
 Ideally, the vegetation should cover at least 50 – 75% of the property’s lake frontage.
 By restoring the shoreline with native plants, you restore the ecological functions of the lake shore and protect .

 Let trees form a canopy, with shrubs, flowers, and ground cover underneath, creating multiple layers — just like in nature.
 If your trees are bigger than you want, stick with lower shrubs and flowers.
 Do what works for you — any plants are better than grass all the way down to the Lake.

-Lake George is in Zone 4 of the plant hardiness zones - so be sure any plants you pick are meant for zone 4 or colder.
+Lake George is in Zone 4 of the plant hardiness zones — so be sure any plants you pick are meant for zone 4 or colder.
+Click here to see a map of the hardiness zones from Cornell University.
 You will also need to consider the soil type, sunlight, drainage and slope on your site.

 What should I plant?

-Stop by the LGA office to pick up a list of recommended plants for buffers - pdf on Lake George.
-You can also check out the demonstration buffer at our office or at Lake Avenue Beach and Shepard Park in Lake George Village.
+Stop by the LGA office to pick up a list of recommended plants for buffers – pdf on Lake George.
+You can also check out the demonstration buffer at our office at 2392 State Route 9N, Lake George or at Lake Avenue Beach and Shepard Park in Lake George Village.

 Look around at natural areas to see what plants are growing there.
 There are also many plant lists available online or available at the LGA office.

 Want professional help?
 We can visit your site and provide advice, help you find a local landscaper with experience planting buffers, or help educate your current landscaping team.